SPIX23/shaiya-solutions/ep3/readme.md

 **contents**

-* a sql query that will solve the nostrum hack by making nostrum skills learned above the maximum server level
+* sql query that will solve the nostrum hack by making nostrum skills learned above the maximum server level

-* some ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit
+* ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit

-* a modification that will allow rangers and sins to use skills from stealth like they are able to in newer episodes
+* ct file that will allow rangers and sins to use skills from stealth like they are able to in newer episodes

 **notes**